 At the close of the Health Center in 1946, ZTA adopted the Cerebral Palsy Division of the National Society for Crippled Children and Adults.
 Later, ZTA adopted Easter Seals.
 In 1970, ZTA formed an alliance with the Association for Retarded Citizens (now known as The ARC) as its national philanthropy.

 - Cerebral Palsy Division of the National Society for Crippled Children and Adults

 - Susan G. Komen Breast Cancer Foundation

+Today, our national philanthropy is breast cancer education and awareness.
 Furthermore, each alumnae and collegiate chapter generally volunteers with one or more local philanthropy of its choosing in addition to supporting the Zeta Tau Alpha Foundation and ZTA’s national philanthropy.